jpruiz114/widgets/ContactForm/README.md

 **Grunt**, as listed above, uses several tasks to automate:

-* Validation of json files.
+* Validating of json files.
-* Validation of JavaScript files.
+* Validating of JavaScript files.
-* Remove the logging from JavaScript (Console.log() calls that developers use).
+* Removing the logging from JavaScript (Console.log() calls that developers use).
-* Compile the sass files into css files.
+* Compiling the sass files into css files.

 Inside the **tasks** folder other shell scripts can be found.